 Capital One Spark Miles for Business

-Annual Fee$0 intro for first year; $95 after that
+Annual Fee$0 introductory fee for the first year; $95 after that

 The Capital One Spark Miles for Business is one of just a handful of business rewards cards offering at least a 2% return on business expenses (issued as 2x Miles).
 Your rewards never expire as long as your account is open and in good standing.